bartbalaz/ivado_labs_assignment/README.md

 - The system has neither been designed nor tested for all the possible corner cases
 - The unit test set only contains several test cases.
 - Comments are minimal
+- Only the Ubuntu-22.04 on Windows 11 WSL2 with Nvidia GPU support configuration has been tested, other configuration will require deployment adjustments

 ## Source code structure
 - __src/museums.py__: Contains the main api module that allows to access all the feature of the application